xythobuz/OpenRaider/README.md

 #### Set Commands

+These commands have to be entered as `set COMMAND VALUE` or `set COMMAND=VALUE`.

 | Command        | Action                    |
 | --------------:|:------------------------- |
 | mousegrab BOOL | Set mouse grabbing on/off |

 #### Stat Commands

+These commands have to be entered as `stat COMMAND`.

 | Command | Action                 |
 | -------:|:---------------------- |